apache/gravitino/docs/how-to-install.md

     └── scripts/                    # Extra scripts for Gravitino.
 ```

+#### Initialize the RDBMS (Optional)

+If you want to use the relational backend storage, you need to initialize the RDBMS firstly.
+For
+the details on how to initialize the RDBMS, please check [How to use relational backend storage](./how-to-use-relational-backend-storage.md).

 #### Configure the Gravitino server

 The Gravitino server configuration file is `conf/gravitino.conf`.
 You can configure the Gravitino